c4v4/cft/README.md

 ## Building and Running the Project

-Configure the project for a release build and build it:
+Configure the project and build it:

 ```bash
 cmake -B build -DCMAKE_BUILD_TYPE=Release